The first time I opened my Spectrum bill and saw a 30% increase, I was genuinely shocked.

 This actually happened recently, when Spectrum bumped the base rate for internet-only service to $79.99 from the previous $74.99.
 Similar incrimental price increases are scheduled for 2024.1

 Thanks to this pricing strategy, Spectrum customers often don’t realize their intial price is a timed promotion at all.
-The 33%+ bill jump is a total surprise to them.
+The sudden bill jump comes as a complete surprise.

-As you can see, you’re looking at anywhere from 10–80% price hikes, depending on the promotion you signed up on (these change a few times a year).
+As you can see, you’re looking at anywhere from 10–80% price hikes, depending on the promotion you signed up on.

 Call Spectrum customer service to negotiate a lower rate